 An Engaging Discussion on How to Incorporate Critical Values Into Training

 Due to the pressure law enforcement faces today, it's vital for agencies to have a robust training program to ensure officers have the required skills to perform effectively in the field.
-Join Dr. Damon Ing, retired Law Enforcement Officer and Lead Coordinator of the Tarrant County College Law Enforcement Academy, as he discusses strategies to implement vital training principles, such as extensive lesson planning, leveraging online and in-classroom training, and comprehensive skills assessments.
+Watch as Dr. Damon Ing, retired Law Enforcement Officer and Lead Coordinator of the Tarrant County College Law Enforcement Academy, discusses strategies to implement vital training principles, such as extensive lesson planning, leveraging online and in-classroom training, and comprehensive skills assessments.

 About the Presenter: